California has special procedures and a separate judicial system if you are injured at work.

 - Caused during the commission of a felony5

-An injury at work is any injury or disease arising out of employment.6 A non-work injury can be partially caused by work or aggravated by work.
+An injury at work is any injury or disease arising out of employment.6 This includes psychiatric trauma.
+A non-work injury can be partially caused by work or aggravated by work.

 Some of the most common injuries are low back injuries and injuries of the upper extremities such as repetitive motion injuries like carpal tunnel syndrome.7

 There are generally two types of injuries in workers' compensation defined in Lab.
 Code section 3208.1.